Exceller: Legacy

 Exceller left behind 16 crops of foals in the United States, including 19 stakes winners and 40 stakes horses, none of them of his quality.
 His runners were headed by the fillies Slew's Exceller and Squan Song.

 Exceller was elected to the National Museum of Racing and Hall of Fame in 1999.
 Although the museum's website mentions the manner of his death, his plaque in the museum does not, stating only that he died in 1997.
 His fate, essentially unheard of for an American stallion of his racing class, generated debate over the proper treatment of race horses after their careers on the track were over.

 Today, a number of grassroots organizations, such as The Exceller Fund, ReRun, The Communication Alliance to Network Thoroughbred Ex-Racehorses (CANTER), and Old Friends, among others, take inspiration from Exceller's story as they work to purchase and retrain former racehorses for new careers.
 In addition, had the horse been in the United States, he may well have been given a proper home at the Kentucky Horse Park's Hall of Champions in Lexington as was done after the retired champion thoroughbred Cigar was found to be infertile at stud.
 Or, the owner might have been able to have handed him over to the Thoroughbred Retirement Foundation in Shrewsbury, New Jersey, the world's largest and most respected organization devoted to equine rescue.

 Like Exceller, Kentucky Derby winner Ferdinand ended up in a slaughterhouse in Japan in 2002.

 In the Blood-Horse magazine ranking of the top 100 U.S. thoroughbred champions of the 20th century, Exceller was ranked #96.

+Pedigree

+Exceller is inbred 3S x 4D x 5D to the stallion Nearco, meaning that he appears third generation on the sire side of his pedigree, and fourth generation and fifth generation (via Nasrullah) on the dam side of his pedigree.

+Exceller is inbred 3D x 4D to the stallion Nasrullah, meaning that he appears third generation and fourth generation on the dam side of his pedigree.

+Exceller is inbred 4S x 5S to the stallion Hyperion, meaning that he appears fourth generation and fifth generation (via Tropical Sun) on the sire side of his pedigree.